 Area of Focus

-The Economic Competitiveness and Workforce Development Committee focuses on economic development of our region, including, but not limited to, the development of particular industries, attracting and keeping new businesses and firms, and developing a competitive workforce.
-The committee’s primary task will be to guide the consortium in developing a Regional Plan for Sustainable Development (RPSD) that promotes the economic competitiveness and vibrancy of our region in a manner consistent with HUD’s Livability Principles and related long-term outcomes.
+The Economic Competitiveness and Workforce Development Committee focused on economic development of our region, including, but not limited to, the development of particular industries, attracting and keeping new businesses and firms, and developing a competitive workforce.
+The committee’s primary task was to guide the consortium in developing a Regional Plan for Sustainable Development (RPSD) that promotes the economic competitiveness and vibrancy of our region in a manner consistent with HUD’s Livability Principles and related long-term outcomes.

-The Economic Competitiveness and Workforce Development (EC&WD) Committee is led by NJTPA, with Rutgers University (RU), PlanSmart NJ and Office of Planning Advocacy (OPA).
+The Economic Competitiveness and Workforce Development (EC&WD) Committee was led by NJTPA, with Rutgers University (RU), PlanSmart NJ and Office of Planning Advocacy (OPA).

 To see the leadership team and the full list of participating organizations, visit the committee participant page.

-The committee will organize its work according to the topics listed below.
-Its first task will be to prepare reports assessing regional conditions for each topic:
+The committee organized its work according to the topics listed below.
+Its first task was to prepare reports assessing regional conditions for each topic:

-- Asset-based Economic Development (PlanSmart Lead): This report will identify infrastructure, natural and cultural assets that strengthen the economic base of a locality and the region.
-Special focus will be on the Newark/Elizabeth seaport and other important employment centers.
+- Asset-based Economic Development (PlanSmart Lead): This report identifies infrastructure, natural and cultural assets that strengthen the economic base of a locality and the region.
+Special focus is on the Newark/Elizabeth seaport and other important employment centers.

-- Industry Sector Development (RU Lead): This report will focus on key industry sectors in the region such as bioscience, pharmaceuticals and healthcare; financial services; transportation, logistics and distribution; and the arts and entertainment.
-The report will identify industry cluster and opportunities.
+- Industry Sector Development (RU Lead): This report focuses on key industry sectors in the region such as bioscience, pharmaceuticals and healthcare; financial services; transportation, logistics and distribution; and the arts and entertainment.
+The report identifies industry clusters and opportunities.

-- Workforce Preparedness and Training (RU Lead): This topic will identify needs and strategies to align worker skill sets and training with the needs of the region’s growth industries.
-Focus will be on increasing opportunities in communities with high unemployment.
-This will build on the work of the Bio-1 Stop: New Jersey Bioscience Talent Network (Bio-1) and the NJ Transportation, Logistics and Distribution (TLD) Talent Network.
+- Workforce Preparedness and Training (RU Lead): This topic identifies needs and strategies to align worker skill sets and training with the needs of the region’s growth industries.
+Focus is on increasing opportunities in communities with high unemployment.
+This builds on the work of the Bio-1 Stop: New Jersey Bioscience Talent Network (Bio-1) and the NJ Transportation, Logistics and Distribution (TLD) Talent Network.

-- Business Environment and Entrepreneurial Support (RU Lead): This report will look at incentive and funding programs and regulations that support vibrant economic development.
+- Business Environment and Entrepreneurial Support (RU Lead): This report looks at incentive and funding programs and regulations that support vibrant economic development.

 - Economic Resilience: Economic Diversification Index: This measure captures the diversity of employment sectors in an area, as an indicator of the ability of a local economy to adapt to change in the event that any one employment sector faces decline.
 This indicator is most closely related to the Industry Sector Development topic.